Reflection: Have We Learned Anything?

 As Stephen stands before the people, filled with the Holy Spirit, speaking truth with clarity and conviction, what happens?
 They do to him exactly what was done to Jesus.
 They reject him.
 They silence him.
 They kill him.

-we often do the same things over and over again.
+It forces us to confront a hard truth: we often do the same things over and over again.

 It is often attributed to Billy Graham that “if Christ were to appear to us today, we would crucify Him again.”
 Whether those exact words were said or not, the idea hits close to home.
 Because when truth challenges us, when it exposes something within us, our first instinct is not always conversion—it is resistance.

+Stephen names it directly: “You stiff-necked people… you always oppose the Holy Spirit; you are just like your ancestors.”
 That phrase—stiff-necked—is not just an insult.
 It is a diagnosis.
 It describes a people who refuse to turn, refuse to listen, refuse to be led.
 And Stephen goes deeper: not just outward disobedience, but “uncircumcised hearts and ears.”
 In other words, the problem is not external—it is interior.
+And this is where it becomes uncomfortable for us.

 Because it is easy to look at them and think, How could they do that?
+But the real question is: Where do I do the same?
+Where am I resistant to the Holy Spirit?

+Where do I hear truth but push it aside?
 Where do I repeat patterns—personally, in our communities, even across generations—because I have not allowed God to truly change my heart?

 This is what we might call generational resistance.
 Not just habits passed down culturally or within families, but a deeper spiritual pattern: resisting God’s voice, again and again.
 The people in Stephen’s time were not just reacting in the moment—they were continuing a pattern that had been there for generations.
+And if we are honest, that pattern can still be alive today.

 But here is the hope in this passage.

 As Stephen is being stoned, he does not respond with anger or revenge.
 Instead, he reflects Christ.
-Like Jesus in the Gospel of Luke, he entrusts his spirit to the Lord and asks forgiveness for those who are killing him.
+Like Jesus in the Gospel of Luke, he entrusts his spirit to the

-Even in the midst of resistance… even in repeated failures… even in generational patterns… God is still at work.
+Which reminds us of this: Even in the midst of resistance… even in repeated failures… even in generational patterns… God is still at work.

+Maybe the invitation for us today is simple, but not easy: To stop repeating.
+To start listening.
 To allow the Holy Spirit not just to speak—but to actually change us.

 Because if we do not learn from the past, we risk becoming exactly what Stephen describes.